DoubleDeez/MDFramework/README.md

 * Nodes (must be on the tree as their path gets serialized not the whole node)
   * Compares the address of replicated Node to determine if a change has occurred, so changing the name or path of the node will not update clients.
 Use [RPCs](#RPCs) for that.
 * Dictionary/List/Array of the above types // TODO
-* Any of the above types on Classes/Structs (Only structs for RPC params) // TODO
+* Structs containing any of the above types // TODO

 ## Profiler
 MDProfiler is a _very_ simple profiler.
 It will track the time it takes for a block of code to run and if enabled, log it.